-1 , Action Description This NRP program focuses on the enhancement of aquatic biological communities in TVA streams, reservoirs and tailwaters.
+Action Description This NRP program focuses on the enhancement of aquatic biological communities in TVA streams, reservoirs and tailwaters.
 Action Goal Identify and protect exceptionally diverse aquatic biological communities.
 Agency Lead Natural Resources Risk or Opportunity Protection and improvement of water resources in the Tennessee River watershed; one of the most biologically rich watersheds in North America.
 Scale Regional Aquatic Ecology Management Timeframe Target priority watersheds, build partnerships.
 Continue NRP implementation Implementation Methods Build partnerships; collaborate with partners to develop implementation plans, pool resources with other agencies and partners to implement protection and improvement measures.
 Performance Ongoing Inter-Governmental Coordination Coordination across Federal, state, tribal, or other partners are appropriate and critical to advance these activities.
 Resource Implications TVA will be dedicating non-appropriated funds, as practicable, at its discretion.
 Challenges/Further Considerations Continued funding.
 Balancing partnershipsaligning our efforts with what others are doing while maintaining our commitments as outlined within the NRP .
 Highlights of Accomplishments to Date Willingness of other agencies and organizations to get involved, including the potential involvement of multiple Federal, state, and local organizations across the Valley.
-One example of a partnership-led effort is the Elk River Buffer Initiative.
-Over 15 agencies worked together to create an incentive program for landowners to establish buffers along the Elk River in Tennessee.
-To date the partners have leveraged over \$400,000 to establish over 200 acres of riparian buffer.

-Strategic Action Description Action Goal This NRP program focuses on building strong partnerships with state and other federal agencies, and with regional nongovernmental organizations, to address stewardship issues of mutual importance and drive measurable improvement of health of the region's waters.
-Communicate across state and federal agencies and NGOs around shared goals of preserving the world class biodiversity in the Tennessee River Watershed.
+Action Description This NRP program focuses on building strong partnerships with state and other federal agencies, and with regional • nongovernmental organizations, to address stewardship issues of mutual importance and drive measurable improvement of health of the region's waters.
+Action Goal Communicate across state and federal agencies and NGOs around shared goals of preserving the world class biodiversity in the Strategic Tennessee River Watershed.
 Partnership Agency Lead Natural Resources Planning Risk or Opportunity Develop shared understanding of potential climate change effects on the Tennessee River watershed and identify opportunities to improve and/or maintain water quantity and water quality.
-Scale Regional Timeframe Began in FY2013 and continuing through FY2020.
-Implementation Methods Establish partnerships that will collaboratively advance TVA's water resource improvements, and also serve as potential sources of shared funding.
-Performance Ongoing Inter-Governmental Coordination Describe and reaffirm current partnerships and strengthen TVA participation with those agencies, NGOs, and other Valley and Federal Stakeholders.
-Resource Implications Utilize existing resources to the extent possible and develop additional resources as new opportunities are identified.
-TVA will be dedicating non-appropriated funds, as practicable.
-Challenges/Further Considerations Maintaining alignment with other agencies and ensuring adequate future funding.
-Highlights of Accomplishments to Date TVA has lead the effort in development of the Tennessee River Basin Biodiversity Network, where federal, state, and local agencies are working together to protect and improve aquatic biodiversity in the Tennessee River basin.
+Scale Regional Provide the state of t Timeframe Began in FY2013 and continuing through FY2020.
+Implementation Establish partnerships that will collaboratively advance TVA's Methods water resource improvements, and also serve as potential sources of shared funding.
+Performance Ongoing Inter-Governmental Describe and reaffirm current partnerships and strengthen TVA Coordination participation with those agencies, NGOs, and other Valley and Federal Stakeholders.
+Resource Utilize existing resources to the extent possible and develop Implications additional resources as new opportunities are identified.
+TVA implications will be dedicating non-appropriated funds, as practicable.
+Challenges/Further Maintaining alignment with other agencies and ensuring Considerations adequate future funding. and and the fall all all all all all all all all al Three projects with the Tennessee Department of Environment Three projects with the Tennessee Department of Environment and Conservation addressing impaired streams and natural habitats in the Roane County area; support for State of Highlights of Tennessee's lead Water Quality Improvement Initiative; and Accomplishments assisting the state's Green Infrastructure and Low Impact to Date Development Grant Program.
+These projects are all supplemental environmental projects selected to offset \$2M of the Tennessee Commissioner's Order after the Kingston ash spill.